-Required General Plan Element Required Content Open Space Element The Open Space Element identifies valuable undeveloped areas of land or water designated as open space in Oakland and creates a long-term plan to preserve them.
+Required General Plan Element Required Content By statute, the Circulation Element must correlate directly with the Land Use Element.
+In Oakland, the 1998 Land Use and Transportation Element (LUTE), the 1999 Estuary Policy Plan (EPP), the 2019 Oakland Bike Plan, and the 2017 Pedestrian Plan establish the General Plan circulation policies.
+Open Space Element The Open Space Element identifies valuable undeveloped areas of land or water designated as open space in Oakland and creates a long-term plan to preserve them.
 The Conservation Element describes Oakland's natural resources and establishes goals and policies to preserve, enhance, and develop them.
 The Open Space Element must correlate with the Land Use Element.
 In Oakland, open space is covered in the City's Open Space, Conservation and Recreation Element (OSCAR), adopted in 1996.
 Conservation Element The Conservation Element describes Oakland's natural resources and establishes goals and policies to preserve, enhance, and develop them.
 The Conservation Element must correlate with the Land Use Element.
-In Oakland, conservation is covered in the City's Open Space, Conservation and Recreation Element (OSCAR), adopted in 1996 Noise Element The Noise Element describes the local noise environment and analyzes current and projected noise levels.
+In Oakland, conservation is covered in the City's Open Space, Conservation and Recreation Element (OSCAR), adopted in 1996.
+Noise Element The Noise Element describes the local noise environment and analyzes current and projected noise levels.
 It outlines policies and implementation measures to address existing and foreseeable noise problems.
 Oakland's Noise Element was adopted in 2005.
-Notes: '

-1: All cities have a 120-day grace period, and the housing element is considered compliant if adopted during this time.
+Notes: 1: All cities have a 120-day time. grace period, and the housing element is considered compliant if adopted during this

 State law also allows a jurisdiction to include within its General Plan any other elements as it sees fit.
 Although not required by State Law, the City is preparing a new Infrastructure and Facilities Element as part of the General Plan Update.
 The Infrastructure and Facilities Element will provide overarching goals and policies for city infrastructure over the long term, reflecting capital improvements identified in the LUTE, OSCAR, Safety, and other General Plan elements.
-The City is also preparing an Industrial Lands policy which will identify the most suitable sites for heavy industry accounting for livability and proximity to "sensitive uses," and use zoning and land use tools to achieve equitable outcomes.

-2. PROJECT TIMELINE
+PROJECT TIMELINE